-Please let Normanton Town Council know of any incidents but please note we are not able to report them to the police on your behalf.
+Please let Normanton Town Council know of any incidents with the incident number, but please note we are not able to report them to the police on your behalf.

-33. Keys and Codes
+34. Keys and Codes

-Keys and codes to allotment sites can only be obtained through the Site Secretary or the Town Council, and a small deposit may be charged.
+Keys and codes to allotment sites can only be obtained through the Site Secretary or the Town Council, and a small deposit may be charged for keys.
 If you choose to lock your individual plot you must remove the lock at the end of your tenancy.
 Remember that access to your plot must be allowed for Council Officers when required.

-34. Children
+35. Children